Spin network coherent states for planar gravitational waves. I: Overview

+This result suggests power-series expanding the complex expressions around the mean values supplied by the Gaussian, L + 1/2 = p/t and M = 0.
+The lowest powers supply the peak values; higher powers can be used to estimate the size of the small correction (SC) terms.

-The following quantum mechanical analogy is helpful (probably, essential) in clarifying the situation.
+Since \E{x}{A} brings down a factor of spin (\eq{Ytransf}), $<E^x_A>$ is essentially the peak value of angular momentum.
+The following quantum mechanical analogy helps in understanding the exact connection between $<\E{x}{A}>$ and $\hat{D}$.
 Consider an electron moving in a central potential and described by polar and azimuthal coordinates $(\theta/2, \phi - \pi /2)$.
 (The definitions of polar and azimuthal angles are unorthodox but acceptable.)
 The angular wavefunction for the electron, as well as the coherent state \eq{defcoh}, are both superpositions of spherical functions $Y_{LM}$, or equivalently rotation matrices $D(h)_{0M}$.
-Therefore \eq{defcoh} can serve as a coherent state describing the angular motion of an electron.
+Therefore \eq{defcoh} can serve as a coherent state describing the angular motion of an electron, when the position of the electron is peaked at $\hat{D}$.

-When the three quantities $D^{(1)}(h)_{0A}$ are written out, they turn out to be the three components of the (unit) radius vector of the electron.
-Therefore $<D^{(1)}(h)_{0A}>$ is the peak value of the unit radius vector.
-Continuing with the analogy, $<\E{x}{A}>$ is the peak value of the electron angular momentum vector, since the \E{x}{A} operator, when acting on a D(h), brings down a factor of spin $S_A$.
-Because angular momentum is perpendicular to the orbit plane, these two vectors ($<D^{(1)}(h)_{0A}>$ and $<\E{x}{A}>$) \textit{must be perpendicular}.